 The Connecticut College Responsible Conduct of Research Policy was created in response to the National Science Foundation’s (NSF) implementation of Section 7009 of the America Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science (COMPETES) Act (42 U.S.C.
 1862o-1).
 This section of the Act requires "each institution that applies for financial assistance from the Foundation for science and engineering research or education describe in its grant proposal a plan to provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduate students, graduate students, and postdoctoral researchers participating in the proposed research project." (http://edocket.access.gpo.gov/2009/E9-19930.htm)

-As stipulated in the NSF guidelines, Connecticut College requires all undergraduate students, graduate students and postdoctoral researchers supported by NSF to obtain ethics training and certification in the following areas: Authorship and Plagiarism, Data and Research Integration, and Reporting Misconduct in Research.
-The Principle Investigator (PI) on the NSF grant is responsible for ensuring that the student or postdoc receive certification prior to their involvement with the NSF supported initiative.
+As stipulated in the NSF guidelines, Connecticut College requires all undergraduate students, graduate students and postdoctoral researchers supported by NSF to obtain training in the Responsible Conduct of Research (RCR) and certification of training.
+The Principal Investigator (PI) on the NSF grant is responsible for ensuring that the student or postdoctoral researcher receive certification prior to their involvement with the NSF supported initiative.
 Guidelines for training plans are available at the Corporate, Foundation and Government Relations (CFGR) office and on the College’s CFGR web page.

-Certification can be obtained once the student or postdoc working on the NSF supported research has
+Certification can be obtained once the student or postdoctoral researcher working on the NSF supported research has:

-1. completed the applicable modules on the Collaborative Institutional Training Initiative (CITI) website (https://www.citiprogram.org) and printed out their CITI grade book page, and
+1.completed the applicable modules on the Collaborative Institutional Training Initiative (CITI) website (https://about.citiprogram.org/en/homepage/) and printed out their CITI certificate of completion, and

 2. participated in a roundtable discussion on ethical conduct in research with the PI and other individuals working on the NSF supported research.